unitec/unitec_corporate/README.txt

 of Moodle 2.

 **************** Updates ***************
+12/07/12
+- Fixed indent on ordered list in activities.

 03/07/12
 - Fixed 1em margin to 0 at the bottom of paragraphs in HTML blocks.